GPUOpen-Tools/gpu_performance_api/docs/sphinx/source/graphics_counter_tables_gfx103.rst

     "L0CacheRequestCount", "The number of read requests made to the L0 cache.
 The L0 cache contains vector data, which is data that may vary in each thread across the wavefront.
 Each request is 128 bytes in size."
     "L0CacheHitCount", "The number of read requests which result in a cache hit from the L0 cache.
 The L0 cache contains vector data, which is data that may vary in each thread across the wavefront.
 Each request is 128 bytes in size."
     "L0CacheMissCount", "The number of read requests which result in a cache miss from the L0 cache.
 The L0 cache contains vector data, which is data that may vary in each thread across the wavefront.
 Each request is 128 bytes in size."
+    "ScalarCacheHit", "The percentage of read requests made from executing shader code that hit the data in the Scalar cache.
+The Scalar cache contains data that does not vary in each thread across the wavefront.
+Each request is 64 bytes in size.
+Value range: 0% (no hit) to 100% (optimal)."
+    "ScalarCacheRequestCount", "The number of read requests made from executing shader code to the Scalar cache.
+The Scalar cache contains data that does not vary in each thread across the wavefront.
+Each request is 64 bytes in size."
+    "ScalarCacheHitCount", "The number of read requests made from executing shader code which result in a cache hit from the Scalar cache.
+The Scalar cache contains data that does not vary in each thread across the wavefront.
+Each request is 64 bytes in size."
+    "ScalarCacheMissCount", "The number of read requests made from executing shader code which result in a cache miss from the Scalar cache.
+The Scalar cache contains data that does not vary in each thread across the wavefront.
+Each request is 64 bytes in size."
+    "InstCacheHit", "The percentage of read requests made that hit the data in the Instruction cache.
+The Instruction cache supplies shader code to an executing shader.
+Each request is 64 bytes in size.
+Value range: 0% (no hit) to 100% (optimal)."
+    "InstCacheRequestCount", "The number of read requests made to the Instruction cache.
+The Instruction cache supplies shader code to an executing shader.
+Each request is 64 bytes in size."
+    "InstCacheHitCount", "The number of read requests which result in a cache hit from the Instruction cache.
+The Instruction cache supplies shader code to an executing shader.
+Each request is 64 bytes in size."
+    "InstCacheMissCount", "The number of read requests which result in a cache miss from the Instruction cache.
+The Instruction cache supplies shader code to an executing shader.
+Each request is 64 bytes in size."
     "L1CacheHit", "The percentage of read or write requests that hit the data in the L1 cache.
 The L1 cache is shared across all WGPs in a single shader engine.
 Each request is 128 bytes in size.
 Value range: 0% (no hit) to 100% (optimal)."
     "L1CacheRequestCount", "The number of read or write requests made to the L1 cache.
 The L1 cache is shared across all WGPs in a single shader engine.
 Each request is 128 bytes in size."
     "L1CacheHitCount", "The number of read or write requests which result in a cache hit from the L1 cache.
 The L1 cache is shared across all WGPs in a single shader engine.
 Each request is 128 bytes in size."